cvank/smarthome/README.md

 Why Mongo:
 - For Aggregating data
 - Supports object model
-- Eventhough write speeds are comparitively lesser than Cassandra, considering object modeling preferred Mongo.
+- Even Though write speeds are comparatively lesser than Cassandra, considering object modeling preferred Mongo.

 Disadvantages:
 Downtime due to Single Master model, if master is down.
 Where as Cassandra supports multiple master model.